 Honors in the Major is designed to recognize student excellence within interdisciplinary and disciplinary academic programs.

-P: min 3.50 all cses req for major and min gpa 3.75 all UL cses req for major.
-Fall and Spring.
+P: min 3.50 all cses reg for major and min gpa 3.75 all UL cses reg for major.

 PU EN AF 490.
 EMBI Co-Op/Experience.
 3 Credits.